odkr/properset.lua/README.md

 `properset` is slower than those approaches for sets of tables or objects;
 for simpler data types, `properset` also uses Ierusalimschy's approach.

-Moreover, `set` and `OrderSet` both sport spartan, undocumented interfaces.
+Moreover, `set` and `OrderedSet` both sport spartan, undocumented interfaces.
 Scherphof even follows Ierusalimschy, who, I conjecture, does this for eductional purposes, in overloading the `*` operator to mean 'intersect'.
 But `*` carries no meaning in set theory.
 The closest set theory comes to